bbauska/ibm-intermediate-web-dev/README.md

 immediate insights.
 Unusual spikes or drops, for example, can be caused by website bugs or changes to the code in a recent update.
 Keeping an eye on these numbers daily allows you to quickly identify and address such issues.
-SEO\'s primary function is to increase visibility in search results and direct visitors to the website.
-Analyzing search engines as a traffic source can provide the data required to build an image of a customer\'s behavior and intent.
+SEO&apos;s primary function is to increase visibility in search results and direct visitors to the website.
+Analyzing search engines as a traffic source can provide the data required to build an image of a customer&apos;s behavior and intent.
 Knowing your overall traffic and which pages are being visited will assist you in developing new content and optimizing what you already have.